Tax Code · 2026/27

 - Can I get a refund if BR over-taxed me?

 - Yes.
 At year-end HMRC reconciles across all your employments.
-If you paid too much — typical when total income is under £12,570 but BR was applied — you receive a P800 letter and automatic refund or adjustment to next year's code.
+If you paid too much - typical when total income is under £12,570 but BR was applied - you receive a P800 letter and an automatic refund or adjustment to next year's code.
+You don't need to file self-assessment for this.
+To speed it up, call HMRC and ask for the code to be corrected mid-year so the refund flows through your payslip rather than waiting until summer.

 - Does BR apply in Scotland?

 - Yes, but Scottish taxpayers on a second job may see SBR instead (Scottish basic rate).
-Because Scotland's basic rate is 20% (the intermediate rate of 21% kicks in higher), the effective rate from an SBR code usually matches BR — but double-check your payslip.
+Because Scotland's basic rate is 20% (the intermediate rate of 21% kicks in at £15,398 in 2026/27), the effective rate from an SBR code usually matches BR for low-to-mid second-job earnings - but double-check your payslip if your total Scottish income is well into intermediate or higher territory.

 Related tax codes